Standard cell: Construction of a standard cell

 A standard cell is a group of transistor and interconnect structures that provides a boolean logic function (e.g., AND, OR, XOR, XNOR, inverters) or a storage function (flipflop or latch).
 The simplest cells are direct representations of the elemental NAND, NOR, and XOR boolean function, although cells of much greater complexity are commonly used (such as a 2-bit full-adder, or muxed D-input flipflop.)
 The cell's boolean logic function is called its logical view: functional behavior is captured in the form of a truth table or Boolean algebra equation (for combinational logic), or a state transition table (for sequential logic).

 Usually, the initial design of a standard cell is developed at the transistor level, in the form of a transistor netlist or schematic view.
 The netlist is a nodal description of transistors, of their connections to each other, and of their terminals (ports) to the external environment.
-A schematic view may be generated with a number of different Computer Aided Design (CAD) or Electronic Design Automation (EDA) programs that provide a Graphical User Interface (GUI) for this netlist generation process.
+A schematic view may be generated with a number of different computer-aided design (CAD) or electronic design automation (EDA) programs that provide a graphical user interface (GUI) for this netlist generation process.
 Designers use additional CAD programs such as SPICE to simulate the electronic behavior of the netlist, by declaring input stimulus (voltage or current waveforms) and then calculating the circuit's time domain (analog) response.
 The simulations verify whether the netlist implements the desired function and predict other pertinent parameters, such as power consumption or signal propagation delay.

 Since the logical and netlist views are only useful for abstract (algebraic) simulation, and not device fabrication, the physical representation of the standard cell must be designed too.
 Also called the layout view, this is the lowest level of design abstraction in common design practice.
 From a manufacturing perspective, the standard cell's VLSI layout is the most important view, as it is closest to an actual "manufacturing blueprint" of the standard cell.
 The layout is organized into base layers, which correspond to the different structures of the transistor devices, and interconnect wiring layers and via layers, which join together the terminals of the transistor formations.
 The interconnect wiring layers are usually numbered and have specific via layers representing specific connections between each sequential layer.
-Non-manufacturing layers may also be present in a layout for purposes of Design Automation, but many layers used explicitly for Place and route (PNR) CAD programs are often included in a separate but similar abstract view.
-The abstract view often contains much less information than the layout and may be recognizable as a Layout Extraction Format (LEF) file or an equivalent.
+Non-manufacturing layers may also be present in a layout for purposes of design automation, but many layers used explicitly for place and route (PNR) CAD programs are often included in a separate but similar abstract view.
+The abstract view often contains much less information than the layout and may be recognizable as a Library Exchange Format (LEF) file or an equivalent.